Align Goals with Personal Values: 10 Evidence-Based Steps

 Values affirmation works because it activates your identity as a foundation for decisions rather than relying on circumstantial factors.

-Real Examples of Values Alignment in Career and Personal Goals
+Real Examples of Values Alignment in Career, Parenting, and Finance

-The situation: Sarah (from the opening story) had achieved her promotion but felt empty.
+The situation: Sarah had achieved her promotion but felt empty.
 Her stated goal had been “become a Senior Director by 40.”
 She achieved it at 38.

 The values work: Through the Values Clarification Exercise, Sarah discovered her core values were creativity, autonomy, and contribution.
 Her Senior Director role honored none of these.
 She spent most of her time in meetings, managing politics, and approving other people’s ideas.